Critics of the Scriptures want to have it both ways.

 “After all,” he could have reasoned, “Jesus is a young man, barely thirty years old.
 He has been through Jericho many times before and I’m sure He’ll be back.
 One day, I must get to Him.”

-He would have missed Jesus.
+He would have sat there in his misery and would have missed Jesus.

 Today, Scripture says, “if you hear His voice, harden not your heart.”
 “Now is the accepted time; today is the day of salvation.”
+(See Hebrews 3:7,14 and 4:7; and Second Corinthians 6:2)

 It was all that for Bartimaeus.
 We do love this story.